 Polyurethane: a synthetic resin in which the polymer units are linked by urethane groups, used chiefly as constituents of paints, varnishes, adhesives, and foams.

 Petrochemical: relating to or denoting substances obtained by the refining and processing of petroleum or natural gas.[cta-title]Want to know more about the petrochemicals used in this process?[/cta-title][cta-desc]Head on over to Shell Global’s website!
 Yes, that is the same Shell that fills up your car’s gas tank…

 Learn about Polyols![/cta-desc]

 It’s hard to list the exact ingredients of memory foam because the recipe is a secret (think Colonel Sanders, only instead of 11 herbs and spices, its chemicals).
-The process starts with a large amount of polyurethane plastic, that gets mixed with blend of petrochemicals and fillers, like calcium carbonate, to give memory foam its signature viscoelastic properties.
-This mixture is then heated to allow the chemicals to react, and whipped to add the air to the mixture.
-The mixture is then put into a mold, or placed on a conveyor belt, and baked to solidify the block of foam.
+A mix of Polyurethane plastic and other petrochemicals and fillers, like calcium carbonate, give memory foam its signature viscoelastic properties.
+Heating the mixture makes the chemicals to react.
+Whipping adds air to the mixture.
+This goes into a mold; alternatively the mix can go on a conveyor belt.
+It is baked to solidify the block of foam.
 From there, it is treated with flame retardant chemicals, and then stored until it gets used in a mattress.